Cube-OS/cubeOS/docs/tutorials/shell.rst

    Starting shell session -> 672612
    Press enter to send input to the shell session Press Control-D to detach from the session
-   $ cd /home/kubos
+   $ cd /home/cubeos
    $ pwd
-   /home/kubos
+   /home/cubeos
    $ whoami
-   kubos
+   cubeos

 You can enter the ``exit`` command to quit this ``bash`` session, or you can hit Control-D to detach from the session.